KathrynLaing/DQ-Pruning/README.md

 * **Rank Pruning + Penalty Pruning + Suffix Fixing, Rank + Difference Prioritisation** `Pen.Rank.SF.RDiff.npd.k.RData`
 * **Rank Pruning + Penalty Pruning + Suffix Fixing, Penalty Prioritisation** `Pen.Rank.SF.P.npd.k.RData`

 Each of these files contains a list and two vectors, all of length 10.
-The list, `Result`, gives the outcomes of the 10 dominance queries, as found by this function (note: the `Result` list for all 13 functions sohuld be identical).
+The list, `Result`, gives the outcomes of the 10 dominance queries, as found by this function (note: the `Result` list for all 13 functions should be identical).
 This will either be "False, N does not entail o1 > o2" or "True, N does entail o1 > o2" for each entry of `Result`.
 The two vectors should end in `Count` and `Time`, the begining is determined by the function used.
 For example, `Pen.SF.npd.k.RData` countains {`Result`, `Pen.F.SUFF.Count`, `Pen.F.SUFF.Time`}.
-This prefix is indicative of the function used, though some contain naming conventions from previous versions of this experiment, e.g. the F in the given example.
-The `Count` vector gives the number of outcomes considered in each of the 10 queries before an answer cound be determined (when using the given dominance testing function).
+This prefix is indicative of the function used, though some of the prefixes contain naming conventions from previous versions of this experiment, e.g. the F in the given example.
+The `Count` vector gives the number of outcomes considered before an answer cound be determined, for each of the 10 queries (when using the given dominance testing function).
 The `Time` vector gives the time elapsed before an answer cound be determined, for each of the 10 queries (when using the given dominance testing function).

 Note that the data given is not complete.
 For the non-binary case (`d=5`), the experiments have not completed in the following cases.
 Suffix fixing for `n=7,8`.
 Penalty pruning for `n=8`.
 Penalty pruning + suffix fixing for `n=8`.
 Thus, these results are not included in the file.
 Once they have completed, the results files will be added.
 As you will see from the data/plots, these three functions perform significantly worse than the others.
 That is, they take considerably longer on average to answer dominance queries, which is why these experiments in particular have not yet completed.